 If you like, you can set up your own URL instead of yourlearningenvironment.anewspring.com.
 Be aware that the aNewSpring app only works with a secure connection, so it will not be possible to log in with your own domain name that doesn't use HTTPS.
 See the solution in step 4.

-1) Create a sub domain in your domain settings
+1) Create a subdomain in your domain settings

-2) Change the DNS settings of your domain.
+2) Change the DNS settings of your domain

-The sub domain that you would like to use (elearning.website.com) should become a CNAME of yourlearningenvironment.anewspring.com.
-If you don't know how to set this up, the hosting company of your domain could help you with that.
+The subdomain that you would like to use (elearning.website.com) should become a CNAME of yourlearningenvironment.anewspring.com.
+(This is an example and should be replaced with the aNewSpring URL of your own learning environment.)
+If you don't know how to set this up, the company that hosts your domain could help you with that.

-|aNewSpring URL||own URL||CNAME|
+|aNewSpring URL||Own URL||CNAME|

-3) Notify us about your sub domain
+3) Notify us about your subdomain

 4) Set up an SSL certificate (HTTPS)